terra-money/docs/docs/How-to/Run-a-full-Terra-node/Configure-general-settings.md

 # Configure general settings

-The following information describes the most important node configuration settings, which are found in the `~/.terra/config/` directory.
-We recommend that you update these settings with your own information.
+The following information describes the most important node configuration settings found in the `~/.terra/config/` directory.
+It is recommended that you update these settings with your own information.

 :::details Structure of .terra/config